-The study found that ‘flexibility to choose hours’ was the most important factor for workers in a job (even above pay) and that 72% of Australians agree that the traditional employment model of the nine to five office job is inflexible for workers in 2016 and into the future.
+The study found that ‘flexibility to choose hours’ was the most important factor for workers in a job (even above pay).
+It also showed that 72% of Australians agree that the traditional employment model of the nine to five office job is inflexible for workers, currently and into the future.

 “Digital innovation and the sharing economy movement has transformed traditional means of earning, disrupting the Australian job market to pave way for a more flexible working landscape,” says Tim Fung, CEO and founder of Airtasker, a digital platform for people and businesses to outsource tasks, find local services or complete one-off jobs for extra income.